sooftware/kospeech/README.md

 you can set up a configuration [config.py](https://github.com/sooftware/End-to-End-Korean-Speech-Recognition/blob/master/package/config.py).
 An explanation of configuration is [here](https://sooftware.github.io/End-to-End-Korean-Speech-Recognition/Config.html).

-### Incorporating External Language Model in Performance test
+### Incorporating External Language Model in Performance Test
 We introduce incorporating external language model in performance test.
 if you are interested in this content, please check [here](https://github.com/sooftware/char-rnnlm).